 You’ll also get:

 - 2 Venture miles per $1 you spend on all purchases

 - Statement credit for Global Entry or TSA PreCheck (up to $100)

 - No foreign transaction fees

-This card has a $95 annual fee, but that’s waived the first year.
+This card has a $95 annual fee that’s not waived the first year.

 Here’s our Capital One Venture Rewards credit card review.